tfabris/BlueGigaEmpeg/README.txt

 docking sleds that you own.
 After making the I2S wiring modification to the empeg, do not use a tuner module any more.

+Do not connect the BlueGigaEmpeg module to the empeg Car sled until the I2S modifications have been completed.
+Those modifications are described in the next step, below.

 ------------------------------------------------------------------------------
 Modify Empeg Car interior for I2S digital audio connection